Warning notification:Warning

 Internal abscesses

 The pus usually needs to be drained from an internal abscess.
-This is done with a needle in the skin (percutaneous abscess drainage) or with surgery.
+The drainage procedure is done by using a needle (percutaneous abscess drainage) or with surgery.

-The way it is done will depend on the size of your abscess and where it is in your body.
+The way the drainage procedure or surgery will be done depends on the size of the abscess and where it is in your body.

 Percutaneous drainage